ayufan-rock64/linux-build/recipes/ayufan-release-contents.md

 ## But I want my own

 Since all build scripts and sources are available, it is possible to create your own distribution to run on the `rock64`.
-Many people have done so, including [@aw](https://github.com/aw) who got a custom Devuan Jessie running on the `rock64`.
+Many people have done so with systems such as Devuan and RancherOS.

 We won't go into details on _how_ to do it, but it's definitely possible if you're knowledgeable with Linux.